mzazon/awesome-cloud-projects/aws/container-resource-optimization-eks/container-resource-optimization-eks.md

    echo "✅ Cost monitoring dashboard created"
    ```

    The dashboard is now available in CloudWatch and provides real-time visibility into resource utilization versus reserved capacity.
-This visualization enables you to identify underutilized resources and track the effectiveness of VPA optimizations, supporting both technical decision-making and business reporting on cost optimization initiatives.
+This visualization enables you to identify underutilized resources and track the effectiveness of VPA optimizations.

 7. **Set Up Automated Cost Alerts**:

    Proactive alerting helps identify resource waste as it occurs, enabling rapid response to optimization opportunities before they accumulate into significant cost impacts.
-These alerts trigger when resource utilization falls below efficiency thresholds, supporting continuous cost optimization practices recommended in the [AWS Cost Optimization Framework](https://docs.aws.amazon.com/eks/latest/best-practices/cost-opt-framework.html).
-The automated notification system ensures optimization opportunities are addressed promptly, maintaining cost efficiency as workloads evolve.
+These alerts trigger when resource utilization falls below efficiency thresholds, supporting continuous cost optimization practices recommended in the [AWS Cost Optimization Framework](https://docs.aws.amazon.com/eks/latest/best-practices/cost-opt.html).

    ```bash
    # Create SNS topic for cost alerts